-- 1. You are providing permission for us to collect data (including video) whenever the study vehicle is used or whenever you happen to drive another vehicle that is part of the study (for example, a vehicle owned by a friend who also happens to be in the study).
-If there are drivers of the study vehicle who have not signed consent forms, we will delete their data from every trip in which they drove the vehicle.
-If you do not own or lease the study vehicle, you will have to obtain the owner's written permission to use the vehicle before you enroll in the study. - 2.
+- 1. Because you are a minor, a parent or legal guardian will need to be with you when you enroll in the study and they will have to sign a consent form allowing you to participate.
+If neither you nor the signing parent owns or leases the study vehicle, you will have to obtain the owner's written permission to use the vehicle before you enroll in the study. - 2.
+You are providing permission for us to collect data (including video) whenever the study vehicle is used or whenever you happen to drive another vehicle that is part of the study (for example, a vehicle owned by a friend who also happens to be in the study).
+If there are drivers of the study vehicle who have not signed consent forms, we will delete their data from every trip in which they drove the vehicle. - 3.
 There will be video of your face and portions of your body and the roadway.
 Audio will not be recorded unless you press a red incident button.
 The video, audio, and other data that personally identifies you, or could be used to personally identify you, will be held under a high level of security at one or more data repositories.
 Your data will be identified with a code rather than your name.
 Finally, only qualified researchers will be authorized to have access to data that personally identifies you, or can be used to personally identify you, and the level to which they have access will be based on their level of authorization.

-- 3. No identifying information will be collected on passengers. - 4.
+- 4. No identifying information will be collected on passengers. - 5.
 For the duration of the project you or the owner of the vehicle used in the study will be responsible for your insurance coverage.
 If you are in a crash, please contact emergency services as you normally would.
-We will then ask for more information, as detailed below. - 5.
+We will then ask for more information, as detailed below. - 6.
 You may withdraw from the study at any time.
-If you do withdraw from the study before your scheduled end date or if the vehicle's owner decides to withdraw the vehicle you must agree to allow us to retrieve the data collection system from the vehicle as soon as is feasible.
+If you do withdraw from the study before your scheduled end date or if the vehicle's owner decides to withdraw the vehicle, you must agree to allow us to retrieve the data collection system from the vehicle as soon as is feasible.